 After graduating from Pratt she studied and painted in Holland, Italy, London and finally in Paris, where she met and was influenced by other aspiring painters such as Picasso, Braque, and Matisse.
 A solo exhibition of Peterson's work in 1908 in Paris attracted many visitors, leading to another show in Boston in 1909 and then a major show at the Art Institute of Chicago in 1910.
 From there, she was invited to join the artistic circle at Louis Comfort Tiffany’s estate on Long Island outside New York City, where her favorite subjects were the lush gardens surrounding the mansion.
 (Tiffany, of course, is an artist best known for his work in stained glass such as windows and lamps.)

 After another year in Paris, from 1913 Peterson taught watercolor painting for six years at the Art Students League in New York in order to support her own painting.
 Extensive painting trips, including to Alaska and the Canadian Northwest, and along the American eastern seaboard and western expanse, figured in her later career.
 She continued to exhibit widely and often enjoyed sold-out shows, including at HMA in 1987.
 Her work is today represented in the Brooklyn (NY) Museum, the New York Metropolitan Museum of Art, the Pennsylvania Academy of the Fine Arts, and in many other public and private collections.

-This painting is part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection.
-The show opened December 17, 2016 and runs through April 23, 2017.
+This painting and two oyhers by Peterson were part of the 2017 HMA exhibit Woman Made that showcased works by women artists in HMA's permanent collection.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.